Bone Tumors and Soft Tissue Tumors

 • Biopsy

-If imaging studies suggest that the tumor may be cancer, your child will have a biopsy.
-In the hospital, doctors will remove a small piece of the tumor and check it under a microscope for signs of cancer.
-This test is important to identify the specific type of tumor and help us plan treatment.
+If suggest that the tumor may be cancer, your child will have a .
+In the hospital, surgeons will cut out a small piece of the tumor and check it under a microscope for signs of cancer.
+This test is important to tell the type of tumor and help us plan treatment.

 Our surgeons use extra care when doing the biopsy to avoid the risk of spreading the tumor cells.
-In certain cases, a biopsy is done with a needle by our surgeons or interventional radiologists.
+In certain cases, our surgeons or do a biopsy using a needle instead of with surgery.

 Our treatment goal is to give your child or teen the best chance of a long and healthy life.
 Everyone on your team works to cure your child’s disease, support your family during treatment, prevent serious side effects and provide follow-up care.